sleepingkingstudios/bronze/DEVELOPMENT.md

     - #{attribute}_changed?
     - #old_{attribute}
     - #clean!
+- Errors
+  - Errors#params should be Hash, not Array
+  - Error keys should be namespaced+frozen strings, not symbols.
 - Query
   - #all returns with JSON envelope for advanced features?
   - #matching with non-equality predicates